 As a kid, I used to spend my Sundays reading in the empty labs at the university where my father worked, which is what first piqued my interest in science.
 But I loved stories so much that I majored in English and for a while, I thought I’d be a writer.
 While in college, I began volunteering at an FQHC, a suicide hotline, a hospital in an underserved area, and other local health-minded nonprofits.
 Community engagement helped me recognize that my two passions—science and important stories—are not mutually exclusive.
 Afterward, I stayed in Houston to complete my MPH in community health practice, studying the importance of patient-centered care and community-based participatory research.

-Community engagement helped me recognize that my two passions—science and important stories—are not mutually exclusive.Allison Liu
+Community engagement helped me recognize that my two passions—science and important stories—are not mutually exclusive.Alison Liu

 What is the main goal of your project?